In order to achieve IFAW’s vision of animals and people thriving together, we follow key principles in our work.

 Domesticated animals used for the medical, psychological or physical support of people.

-The process of teaching animals to perform behaviours that are desirable to humans.
+The process of teaching animals to perform behaviors that are desirable to humans.

 A form or method of hunting that cannot be justified in terms of rationale or compromises animal welfare or conservation.